Updated: 05/28/2026

 Table of Contents

-ToggleWhat Is a Leaky Filling?
+ToggleWhat is a Leaky Filling?

-5 Tooth Filling Leaking Symptoms
+The Most Common Tooth Filling Leaking Symptoms

 When a tooth filling starts to leak, there are several signs you may notice.
 Each of these signs indicates that your filling is no longer providing the protection it should.
-Below, we tell you the most common signs.

 Tooth Sensitivity